 My husband and I did this last year and we had so much fun (more fun than I though we would have).
 It’s a great activity for groups or rainy days.

-The Scandinavian Spa in Whistler is really a magical place (especially in winter).
+The Scandinavian Spa in Whistler is a magical place (especially in winter).
 Just do a quick google search and look at the photos.
-The idea is to rotate between the hot pools, cold pools, and solariums.
+The idea is to rotate between the hot pools, cold plunges, and solariums.
 A few hours here and it is near impossible to still feel stressed.

 If you are interested in BC artwork, then this is definitely a place for you to check out.
-They have an amazing collection of First Nations masks that are beautiful to look at.
+They have an amazing collection of First Nations masks and carvings that are beautiful.